zhanglabtools/AI4OR.course/README.md

 ## Lecture 1.
 Artificial Intelligence for Operation Research (AI4OR): Basics and Overview

-## Lecture 2.
-AI for Traveling Salesman Problem
+## AI for Traveling Salesman Problem

 ### Key papers